AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/data-views-dev/secure-data-views/securing-data-views.md

 Each data view has two child resources that control authorization: the data view access control list and the data view owner.
 See [Role-based access control](xref:accessControl) for more information about the access control list and owner objects.
 Owner authorization supersedes access control list authorization.
 The owner (typically the user or client that created the data view) has full access to the data view regardless of the access control list.

 The data view owner and access control list control basic authorization to a given data view.
 See the table below for the required access rights for each operation that can be performed against a data view.
-For the full list of available access rights, see [CommonAccessRightsEnum](xref:accessControl#commonaccessrightsenum).
+For the full list of available access rights, see [Common Access Rights](xref:accessControl#common-access-rights).

 | Operation | Required access rights |
 |--|--|